 1) Front-wheel skids

 Front-wheel skids are caused by hard braking, acceleration or driving too fast for the road conditions.
-You can’t steer when the front wheels lose traction.
-To regain steering control, you need to do the following:
+You can’t steer when the front wheels lose traction on the road, and this happens very fast if you hit a patch of ice.
+So-called ‘black ice’, a piece of very smooth ice, is the worst and the most likely culprit for a front-wheel ice skid.
+If this happens, to regain steering control of your car, you need to do the following:

 - Release the brake if the front wheels skid from hard braking.